Manqoba-123/alx-zero_day/0x03-git/README.md

-I am getting used to using commands
+I had to do it for commit